-If you don’t have room for an office inside your house, a Cook Portable Warehouse can be easily converted into a home office.
-Then, you can have some peace and quiet but still be right outside in your backyard!
+If you find yourself needing to work from home long-term, a Cook Portable Warehouse can be easily converted into a home office.
+Then, you can have a dedicated space for productivity sitting right outside your back door!
 Check out these 15 other inventive ways to use a Cook building!

 Go paperless, if possible

 Go through the papers you have on top of your desk, in drawers and filing cabinets.
 First, recycle those things you don’t need and covert what you can into electronic versions.
-Date documents and files with labels, so after 1-2 years you can shred them.
+Date documents and files with labels, so after a few years you can shred them.